ichdamola/What-To-Know/Docker/README.md

   - ##### Considerations for selecting Docker platforms
       - Production or deelopment
       - Type of aapplication
-      - Cloudd or on premises
+      - Cloud or on premises
       - Scalability requirement
       - Pay as you go fixed pricing
       - Linux or Windows container